Shirasaka-Takahiro/ecs_cicd_codecommit_terraform/README.md

 7. Clone repository from codecommit
 8. Copy docker directory to the directory cloned from codecommit
 9. Move brach to main from master(ex git brach -b main)
+10. Add buildspec.yml the directory cloned from codecommit
-10. Push the directory to codecommit repository
+11. Push the directory to codecommit repository
-11. Confirm if codepipeline works
+12. Confirm if codepipeline works